sirCamp/flash-attention-legacy/README.md

 At N=2048, flash is **16% faster** than eager in full training (forward + backward) thanks to WMMA tensor cores in both passes.
 Both backends produce coherent loss curves (< 1% relative difference).

-At N=4096, eager runs out of memory while flash trains successfully — this is the core value proposition on memory-constrained GPUs.
+At N=4096, eager runs out of memory while flash trains successfully.
+Note: SDPA (`attn_implementation="sdpa"`) would also handle this — these numbers demonstrate our kernel's correctness and performance characteristics vs the naive baseline.

 ## How It Works